Teedyuscung: Demise and death

 The Iroquois were not pleased that Teedyuscung claimed to negotiate on their behalf and they refused to recognize the Lenape claim to any lands in the Wyoming Valley.
 The Quaker founders of Pennsylvania were losing control of their colony.
 As pacifists they did not fight against those who were willing to fight for the colony and settle on lands that the Quakers had promised to the Indians.
 The Colonies of Virginia and Connecticut settled lands in Pennsylvania that were part of their charters.
 The competing interests of the Iroquois, Pennsylvania, Connecticut, and Virginia did not allow Teedyuscung and his people to live in the peace that was promised.

 Teedyuscung was a casualty of the peace that brought about the end of the French and Indian War in Pennsylvania.
 The colonists agreed to pull back from settlements in the Ohio country in exchange for peace east of the Appalachians.
 The Iroquois refused to grant a permanent home for Teedyuscung and his people in the Wyoming Valley.
 The promised investigation into the Walking Purchase was passed from the colonial government in Philadelphia to the British government in London, where it was eventually dropped.
 Teedyuscung was left unsupported and unprotected.

 On April 19, 1763 his cabin and the village of Wyolutimunk was burned to the ground by arsonists.
 Teedyuscung was asleep in his cabin at the time and perished in the blaze.
 The residents of Wyolutimunk fled and settlers from the Susquehanna Company of Connecticut soon took their place.
 Teedyuscung's dream of a Lenape home in the Wyoming Valley ended with his death.

 Wyolutimunk

 Wyolutimunk—also called Kuilutamen, Quilutimunk, and Quelootama— was a village established by Teedyuscung in what is now Wyoming County, Pennsylvania in the Poconos region.
 The name meant "place of surprise", where a group of Native Americans were once surprised.

-The village was burned down on the night of April 19, 1763 when arsons burned down Teedyuscung's cabin, after which the Lenape left the area.
+The village was burned down on the night of April 19, 1763 by arsonists, who also burned down Teedyuscung's cabin, after which the Lenape left the area.
 The site was next settled in July 1773, by Benjamin Jones, and became the southern part of Falls Township of Wyoming County.

 A historical marker, located on Pennsylvania Route 92, across the Susquehanna River from the site, is the place where Teedyuscung met with Christian Frederick Post on May 17, 1760.
 He was on his way to Tioga, Pennsylvania and the "great concourse in the West.